Pros & Cons of Combined Compot Composting

 - You have to bend down unless you have raised garden beds

-- You can’t really use them for yard waste except grass clipping and leaves on top
+- You can’t really use them for yard waste except for grass clipping and leaves on top to cover it which actually helps break down the grass clippings.

 There are now a number of commercial direct composters on the market that you have no doubt seen and I know many of you have tried.